Table of Contents

 Delete task

-After a task enters the mapping process, check Task status to determine completion.
-Statuses Task completed or Generation failed indicate the mapping task has ended.
+After the task enters the mapping process, you can determine whether the mapping task is completed through the Task Status.
+When the status is displayed as Task completed or Generation failed, it means that the mapping task has ended.

 Mapping task completed

-• View mapping report: View mapping report and follow solutions in the report.
+• View the mapping report: View the mapping report and find the solution based on the report information.

-• Refer to troubleshooting: Consult the Mapping failure troubleshooting guide for common solutions.
+• Refer to the troubleshooting guide: Consult the Mapping failure troubleshooting guide to get solutions to common problems.

-• Contact technical support: If unresolved, contact EasyAR staff and provide the JobID from the mapping report for quick issue resolution.
+• Contact technical support: If the above methods do not solve the problem, please contact EasyAR staff and provide the JobID in the mapping report to quickly locate the problem.